ZJCODE/Multi-Agent-Framework/README.md

 ## Introduction

-Multi Agent Framework can do talk and task
+Multi Agent Framework can do talk and task and self-play with multiple agents.

 ## Pre-requirements